Pomax/socketless/README.md

 ## The `socketless` API

-The `socketless` library exports a single function called `generateClientServer` that acts as transformer for namespaced API object of the form:
+The `socketless` library exports a single function called `generateClientServer` that acts as transformer for namespaced API objects of the form:

 ```javascript
 const API = {